 On the FAFSA, a field on the first page of the form says, "Most male students must register with Selective Service to get federal aid.
 If you are male, age 18-25, and have NOT registered, select 'Register me."
-The form includes a corresponding box where students may indicate their desire to be registered.
-Individuals who check this box are automatically incorporated into the Selective Service's registrant file.
+The form includes a corresponding box where students may indicate their desire to be registered.30 Individuals who check this box are automatically incorporated into the Selective Service's registrant file.
 Information on individuals who do not check the 'register me' box is compared to the registrant database, and the Selective Service's data system sends information about the applicant's registration status back to the Department of Education.
-When an individual is not found on the Selective Service's registrant database, the system automatically generates a new entry in the suspected non-registrant file.
+When an individual is not found on the Selective Service's registrant file.31